Tagirijus/ledger-plot/readme.md

 When pressing `enter` now, the plotting will begin and output a file (specified in the python code in the configuration area).

-You can quit the program, b entering `.` in any entry field.
+You can quit the program, by entering `.` in any entry field.